 Are you for real?
 I am.
-Okay, well, people have been calling me self-centered since I was young, so it doesn't really upset me anymore.
+Okay, well, people have "Unstimulating"?
+Are we in some period been calling me self-centered since I was young, so it doesn't really upset me anymore.
+Mentally unstable and miserable?
 You've got to come up with something more creative if you want to hit a nerve.
 Yeah, it's like it has no effect on you.
 And now it's your turn.
 So we're not avoiding our issues anymore?
 I actually wanted to do this at dinner.